jumbosushi/jumboblog/content/blog/2025-10-02-pty-explained.md

         _copy(master_fd, master_read, stdin_read)
 ```

 It then calls the `_copy()` method which is the most complicated part.
-The parent Python process calls `select()` on stdin (fd 0, connected to the original pty follower shown in red in the diagram) and on the new pty leader fd.
+The parent Python process calls `select()` on stdin (fd 0, nconnected to the original pty follower) and on the new pty leader fd.
 The parent process becomes responsible for passing data between the two.
 This part is complicated so let's examine both incoming and outgoing data.

 ### Incoming